Tootooroo/Companion/INSTALL.md

-# MTV MAP Companion — Installation & First-Run Guide
+# MTV MAP Companion — Installation Guide

 This guide is for running **Companion** with the MTV Robot Map.